EBIO5460Spring2024/class-materials/07_3_ants_neural_net.md

 ```

 The RMSprop algorithm is the default in Keras and works for most models.
-It implements stochastic gradient descent with various performance
+It implements stochastic gradient descent with an adaptive learning rate
-enhancements.
-By default, the learning rate parameter has a learning
+and various performance enhancements.
+By default, the learning rate
-rate of 0.001 but this can be tuned (see `?optimizer_rmsprop`).
-Other
+parameter has a learning rate of 0.001 but this can be tuned (see
-optimizers are available.
+`?optimizer_rmsprop`).
+Other optimizers are available.

 Now train the model, keeping a copy of the training history.
 Again, we
 are not getting a new R fitted-model object out of this as we would in